 I believe that in 1984, Collier was working as a lawyer in Dallas, Texas.
 Yet he believed that his destiny entailed the publication of his dreams - even though he had not yet published any, more than to a few friends.

 Collier was influenced by Old Testament accounts of

 sages and prophets through whom God communicated with mankind.
 Collier lucidly

 concluded that the most logical explanation of individual dreams was that they

-origniated from God and contained messages for the individual dreamer.
-When
+originated from God and contained messages for the individual dreamer.
+When,

-exactly he came to that conclusion - I do not know, but probably sometime after
+exactly Collier came to that conclusion - I do not know, but probably sometime after

 Dream of:31 July 1984 "Government Censorship"

 thirty female prisoners were brought into a courtyard of the prison.
 After the women were lined up, about twenty guards were lined up in front of the women,

 did not have guards in front of them.